mathlete01/phase-1-will-matty/README.md

 # Senate Money Tracker

-Senate Money Tracker is a lightweight, Ruby, CLI application that quickly connectes senators with the top ten industries that have proivded them the lagest campaign contributions over the previous election cycle.
+Senate Money Tracker is a lightweight Ruby CLI application that quickly illumiates the relationship between senators and the industries that fund their re-election campaigns.
 All data provided by https://www.opensecrets.org/, and https://www.propublica.org/

 ## Tutorial